 Nicodemus is fascinated by all kinds of placesâ€”their form, their people, their change.
 She grew up in suburban Connecticut; went to college surrounded by the cornfields of Ohio; and lived, danced, and worked in New York City and Minneapolis for years.
 Her family hails from central Long Islandâ€™s north shore, where she grew up spending summers on one of its last remaining farms.
 Recently, sheâ€™s laid down roots in Easton, PA where she lives with her wife Julia.
 Email: firstname.lastname@example.org.
 Download CV.
 LinkedIn profile.

-Prior to joining Metris Arts Consulting, Engh worked on a team of artists, policy analysts, and urban planners to design the City of Minneapolisâ€™Â Creative City Road Map, a community planning process that emphasized racial equity through community engagement.
+Prior to joining Metris Arts Consulting, Engh worked for the City of Minneapolis where she supported a city-wide arts and cultural planning process and helped to produce the Minneapolis Creative Index 2014.
+She also worked on a team of artists, policy analysts, and urban planners to design the City of Minneapolisâ€™Â Creative City Road Map, a community planning process that emphasized racial equity through community engagement.
 She also managed data collection and analysis while collaborating on PlaceBased Productionsâ€™ efforts to tell the stories of site-specific theater in rural communities.

 Engh holds a Masters of Urban and Regional Planning from the University of Minnesotaâ€™s Humphrey School of Public Affairs and a B.A. in Sociology from Grinnell College.
 Email: email@example.com.
 Download resume.
 LinkedIn profile.